 In reality, a successful executive career is not linear and doesn’t ‘just happen.’
 For an executive to maximize his or her career potential requires many things, including an understanding of how the best executive search companies find candidates, what the search process actually is and what to expect when the recruiter calls.

 The major distinction between executive search companies and executive job search firms is the recruiter’s client.
 For the former, the hiring company’s interests and needs is their impetus because that company is their client – not the executives.
+This is very important to note.
 Firms acting on behalf of the candidate may be known as executive job search firms and do something entirely different.
 However, if you take the time to understand how the executive search industry actually works, you may question how much support these businesses can provide.

 How does executive search work?

 - More senior roles (26% of them, according to our research) are filled by retained executive search consultants than by any other formal hiring process.
 These firms aim to proactively source the right candidate on behalf of the client company.
 They don’t simply forward resumes from applicants.